wdiaz/CommerceSquare/README.md

-A monolitic set of endpoints that represent a basic eproducrement system.
+A monolithic set of endpoints that represent a basic e-procurement system.